GoekeLab/sg-nex-data/docs/SG-NEx_blow5_tutorial.md

     --signal-index  --scale-events --summary summary.txt -t 32 > eventalign.txt
 ```

 Note that f5c is efficient and faster, yet, produces the same results as nanopolish.
+For best performance with f5c, you can select a profile that suits your computer system using -x option as explained [here](https://hasindu2008.github.io/f5c/docs/profiles).

 ## Converting FAST5 to BLOW5